frictionlessdata/datapackage/json-table-schema/index.md

 title: JSON Table Schema
 layout: spec
 version: 1.0-pre6
-last_update: 3 March 2015
+updated: 3 March 2015
 created: 12 November 2012
 summary: This RFC defines a simple schema for tabular data.
 The schema is designed to be expressible in JSON.
-well_defined_keywords: true
+ietf-keywords: true

 ---